 If you like Russian roulette then go for the blackbean chilli’s stuffed with prawns.
-Not all of them are hot though, an unlucky diner will pick the volcanic one and will be instantly stuffing their faces with rice to soak it all up!
-Having said the dish is excellent, smokey chilli flavour with that salty savoury black-bean kick.
+Not all of them are hot though, an unlucky diner will pick the volcanic one and will be instantly stuffing their faces with rice to soak up the punishment!
+Having said the dish is excellent, smokey chilli flavours with a salty savoury black-bean kick to the tongue.
 Delicious.

 One of the things The New Mayflower is really good at are hotpots, I mean what’s there not to like about these?
 Lot’s of delicious ingredients thrown together to stew in all their lovely juices, bubbling away in glorious heat, you know it’s coming as you can hear the waiter approaching with all the steam from the hot pot rattling the lid it comes with.
 And what a dish this is, custardy, creamy sweet Japanese tofu, with enoki mushrooms, and that umami oyster flavour soaked into them from the… you guessed it, the oysters!
 This one isn’t on the menu as I concocted it during one drunken evening, but it’s faultless, show the waiter the picture and he will bring it!

 If you like clean tasting, fragrant dishes then try out the cuttlefish with Chinese vegetables.
-They are little herby fishy torpedo’s cooked with whole garlic, garlic shoots, lotus roots and fresh lily flower bulbs.
-In my humble opinion is amazing, also consider with OX sauce if you want that smokey chilli kick.
+They are little herby torpedo’s of cuttlefish cooked with whole garlic, garlic shoots, lotus roots and fresh lily flower bulbs.
+In my humble opinion is amazing, also consider with it with their impeccable XO sauce if you want that smokey chilli kick.

 If there ever was one of those dishes that was supposed to be eaten, downed with extremely ice cold beer then here it is..
 Juicy soft shelled crab, deep fried with garlic flakes and chilli to perfection.
 It’s made for icy Tsing Tao!
 The perfect marriage as they say.